What is the ECSII?

-The ECSII uses an algorithm that integrates the service intensity needs for each of the domains into a single Service Intensity score.
-Using the ECSII, different providers and agencies can collaborate with families and each other to provide services at specific levels of Service Intensity that are individualized, taking into account the priorities and strengths of the family.
-The ECSII is diagnosis independent and is non-prescriptive regarding which specific services are needed to achieve each level of Service Intensity, but it does provide information and guidance to assist with service planning.
+The ECSII uses an algorithm that integrates the service intensity needs for each of the six domains into a single Service Intensity score.
+Using the ECSII, different providers and agencies can collaborate with families and each other to provide services at specific levels of Service Intensity that are individualized while still considering the priorities and strengths of the family.
+Though the ECSII is diagnosis independent and non-prescriptive regarding which specific services are needed, it does provide information and guidance for effective service planning.

 What does the ECSII do?

 - It assists providers in creating comprehensive, culturally sensitive, strength-based, individualized, and coordinated service/treatment plans for infants, toddlers, and children ages 0-5 years.

 - It can be used to evaluate children presenting with mental health challenges as well as those with medical and developmental co-occurring disorders.

 - It supports active participation by child and family.

 - It can be used as a metric to measure and monitor progress in treatment.